Looking for some fun date ideas in London? I’ve got you covered.

 Wander Around a Museum

-If you’re after cheap date ideas in London, it doesn’t come any cheaper than the free entry at most of the major museums in the capital.
+Dating in London doesn’t need to be all fine dining and glamorous wining.
+If you’re on a budget, dating doesn’t come any cheaper than the free entry at most of the major museums in the capital.

 A safe option would be the National Gallery – handily located in Trafalgar Square and with some pretty famous artwork adorning the walls.
 Or go to the Natural History Museum, and spend an afternoon together learning about some incredibly rare artefacts.